 With the realization that this often calls for sacrifice above and beyond the job requirements, the Mayor and Board of Commissioners recognize employees for their efforts during their public meetings.
 City management and elected officials applaud these employees for their dedication and commitment to professional and personal development.

-Public Works Director Becomes a North Carolina Roads Scholar
+Public Works Director Completes NC Roads Scholar Program

-Daniel Snipes, Public Works Director, completed the basic education program requirements to become a North Caroline Roads Scholar in April 2018.
+Public Works Director Steve Edwards completed the basic education program requirements to become a North Carolina Roads Scholar in February 2019.

 The Roads Scholar Program is a professional development opportunity offered by the North Carolina Local Technical Assistance Program at ITRE.
 The purpose of the program is to recognize local government personnel who have significantly increased their knowledge of road maintenance procedures and improved their technical and managerial skills.